apache/pekko/CONTRIBUTING.md

     - In general, a PR is expected to get 2 approvals from the team before it is merged.
 If the PR is trivial or under exceptional circumstances (such as most of the core team being on vacation, a PR was very thoroughly reviewed/tested and surely is correct), a single LGTM may be fine as well.
 1. If the code change needs to be applied to other branches as well (for example, a bugfix needing to be backported to a previous version), one of the team members will either ask you to submit a PR with the same commits to the old branch or will do this for you.
    - Follow the [backporting steps](#backporting) below.
-1. Once everything is said and done, your pull request gets merged :tada: Your feature will be available with the next "earliest" release milestone (i.e. if backported so that it will be in release x.y.z, find the relevant milestone for that release).
+1. Once everything is said and done, your pull request gets merged :tada:!
+Your feature will be available with the next "earliest" release milestone (i.e. if backported so that it will be in release x.y.z, find the relevant milestone for that release).
 Of course, you will be given credit for the fix in the release stats during the release's announcement.
 You've made it!

 The TL;DR; of the above very precise workflow version is: